ufownl/lua-cgemma/README.md

   map = -1,  -- Enable memory-mapping? (-1 means auto, 0 means no, 1 means yes)
   to_bf16 = -1,  -- Convert weights to bf16? (-1 means auto, 0 means no, 1 means yes)
-  seed = 42,  -- Random seed. (default is random setting) disabled_words = {...},  -- Words you don't want to generate.
+  seed = 42,  -- Random seed. (default is random setting) scheduler = sched_inst,  -- Instance of scheduler, if not provided a default
+                           -- scheduler will be attached. disabled_words = {...},  -- Words you don't want to generate.
 }
 ```

 > [!NOTE]
-> 1. If the weights file is not in the new single-file format, then `tokenizer` and `model` options are required;
+> If the weights file is not in the new single-file format, then `tokenizer` are required;
-> 2. Calling this method will trigger the backend scheduler initialization.

 ### cgemma.instance.disabled\_tokens